-Russell dominates the opening practice of Hungarian GP as Perez crashes
+George Russell dominates the opening practice of Hungarian GP as Perez crashes

 Mercedes driver George Russell established the record pace on the wet Hungaroring in the opening practice session for the Hungarian Grand Prix.

-In Hungary’s first practice which was hampered by rain, Mercedes’ George Russell finished ahead of McLaren’s Oscar Piastri and Aston Martin’s Lance Stroll.
+In Hungary’s opening practice which was hampered by rain, Mercedes’ George Russell finished ahead of McLaren’s Oscar Piastri and Aston Martin’s Lance Stroll.
 In a session that was delayed by red flag incidents and erratic weather, Russell posted a top time of 1:38.795 around a wet Hungaroring.

 Drivers rushed to the track as soon as the lights turned green as rains were anticipated during the 60-minute session.
 Due to the wet weather, it took nearly 50 minutes for a good lap time to be recorded, yet it only took Sergio Perez four laps to crash and severely wreck his Red Bull.